iknowhtml/user1st-hackathon-presentaton/README.md

 # User1st Hackathon (5/25/21)

 ## Challenge
-Automate the identification of date picker trigger elements & container elements
+Automate the identification of date picker trigger elements & container elements.

 ## Solution
 Pre-train a BERT model network with HTML represented in Emmet syntax, and leverage the resultant network to fine tune a model to identify HTML as a datepicker trigger or container element as a binary classification task.